West's wildfires a preview of changed climate: scientists

 The elderly, the very young and the ill are most vulnerable to the heat that adds to wildfire risk, he said.
 The strain of fleeing homes and living in communities in the path of a wildfire can trigger ailments like post-traumatic stress disorder, depression and anxiety.

-The briefing was convened by the science organization Climate Communications, with logistical support by Climate Nexus, an advocacy and communications group.
+The briefing was convened by Climate Nexus, an advocacy and communications group.
 An accompanying report on heat waves and climate change was released simultaneously here

-(This story corrects the name of group convening the briefing in last paragraph)